-Theodore Roosevelt, born on October 27, 1858, in New York City, was one of the most influential and dynamic figures in American history.
-As the 26th President of the United States, he left an indelible mark on the nation’s political landscape, earning a reputation as a progressive reformer, conservationist, and advocate for social justice.
+Theodore Roosevelt, born on October 27, 1858, in New York City, was one of the most vibrant and impactful figures in American history.
+Serving as the 26th President of the United States, he reshaped the nation with his bold ideas and actions.
+Roosevelt was known for his progressive reforms, dedication to conservation, and fierce advocacy for social justice.
+His legacy continues to inspire and shape the country’s political and social landscape.

 Early Life and Education